lephisto/tesla-apiscraper/README.md

 ## Some remarks about the APIScraper

-- As stated below, the API is crafted for being used by the ios or android app.
+- As stated below, the API is crafted for being used by the IOS or Android app.
 One challenge was to implement a reliable sleepmode.
 If the car is awake, the API keeps it awake, as long as requests occur.
 Once it falls asleep, parts of the API can be called to check the sleep state without waking up the car, however, when the scraper detects that the car doesn't change Values (not driving, not charging), it increases the Poll interval until the Car falls asleep.
 Once it's asleep it checks the sleepstate every Minute.
 This ensures, that the stats don't miss relevant portions of rides when the car was just woken up, an issue some other monitoring implementations suffer from.

 ## More Disclaimer